 The change from 1950 to today and the projections to 2100 show a world population that is becoming healthier.
-When the top of the pyramid becomes wider and looks less like a pyramid and instead becomes more box-shaped, the population lives through younger ages with very low risk of death and dies at an old age.
-The demographic structure of a healthy population at the final stage of the demographic transition is the box shape that we see for the entire world for 2100.
+When the top of the pyramid becomes wider and looks less like a pyramid and instead becomes more box-shaped, the population lives through younger ages with a very low risk of death and dies at an old age.
+The demographic structure of a healthy population at the final stage of the demographic transition is the box shape that we see for the entire world in 2100.

 The median age provides an important single indicator of the age distribution of a population.
 It provides the age ‘midpoint’ of a population; there are the same number of people who are older than the median age as there are younger than it.

-The global average median age was 29.6 years in 2015 – half of the world population were older than 29.6 years, and half were younger.
-Japan had the highest median age at 46.3 years.
-The youngest was Niger at 14.9 years.
+The global average median age was 30 years in 2021 – half of the world population were older than 30 years, and half were younger.
+Japan had one of the highest median ages at 48.4 years.
+One of the youngest was Niger at 14.5 years.

 Lower-income countries tend to have a lower median age.
 This is because they have a ‘younger’ population overall: high fertility rates across these countries mean they have larger populations of young children and adolescents.

 The age structure of a population has important impacts for various aspects of society: economic growth rates, labour force participation, educational and healthcare services, housing markets amongst others.5,6

 In these two charts you can compare the population structure by broad age groups for two example countries: Japan and Nigeria.
 This is shown from 1950 onwards.
 Here there are two key points to notice.

 - There are large differences in the age composition of the two countries.
-Nigeria has a much younger population: in 2015, around 44% of Nigerians were under 15 years old.
-In Japan, their share only accounted for 13%.
-Japan has a much older population: in 2015 more than a quarter (26%) were 65 years and older.
+Nigeria has a much younger population: in 2021, around 43% of Nigerians were under 15 years old.
+In Japan, their share accounted for around 12%.
+Japan has a much older population: in 2021 more than a quarter were 65 years and older.
 Less than 3% of Nigerians fell into this age bracket.